shanemuk/pedigreemd/README.md

 There are several pedigree-drawing programs on the market, and many modern EHRs (electronic health records) incorporate at least some pedigree functionality.
 However for the Genetic Counsellor, Clinical Geneticist or Family History Researcher taking a family history from a patient or client, these can be clunky and paying too much attention to the computer can detract from the value of the consultation.
 When pedigrees are drawn by hand, transferring these to electronic format can be cumbersome and time-consuming, or the EHR may not have pedigree functionality built in as standard.
 Even when that functionality exists, outputting the pedigree to a format suitable for inclusion in clinical correspondence may be difficult or unsatisfactory.

+## Statement of needs
+So what do we want?
+We need a plain text format entry

+## Early days: ASCPED
 One very early effort to address this was ASCPED, which sought to largely replicate pedigree output using ASCII characters.
 An example is shown below.
 ~~~
 [\] Brian Bloggs (deceased)